JGCRI/ambrosia/paper/paper.md

 2) Functions to estimate parameters using custom data
 3) Functions to process raw data for parameter estimation

-In addition to these, the code contains a number of helper functions that may be useful to the user depending upon their research requirements.
+The code contains a number of helper functions that may be useful to the user depending upon their research requirements.
+In addition to this, an interactive version of the food demand model can be launched by the user through the ```runapp()``` function to explore the impact of different parameters.

 ## Functions to explore demand variables

 The ambrosia package can be easily loaded as a standard R package after installation from Github.
 The user can calculate demand for staples and non-staples using the  ```food.dmnd()``` function.
 The user will have to pass in a dataset with the price of staples ($Ps$), price of non-staples ($Pn$), incomes ($Y$) in GDP per capita in thousand USD.
 In addition to the dataset, the user must pass a vector of 11 parameters.
 In order to functionalize the parameters, the code contains a function called ```vec2param()``` that will generate a parameter structure that can be used by the food demand function.
 The usage of the functions are described in the example below.
-The example makes use of the vector of parameters directly from Edmonds et al. The food demand function is implemented using equations (1),(2),(3) desbcribed above.
+The example makes use of the vector of parameters directly from Edmonds et al.(2017) The food demand function is implemented using equations (1),(2),(3) described above.

 ```R
 #Example 1: Creating estimates of demand